 For someone with osteoporosis, there are several key ways a physical therapist can help: proactively before an injury or fracture occurs, rehabilitation after an injury or fracture occurs, and emotionally, to help alleviate the fear of injury or fracture that often occurs.
 Preventative physical therapy for older adults is ideal, as seniors gain the necessary skills to properly lift, move, exercise, and prevent falls.
 And physical therapy after a fracture is crucial to maximizing recovery.
 According to Kathy Shipp, PT, MHS, PhD, Senior Fellow at the Center for the Study of Aging and Human Development at Duke University Medical Center, “For both wrist and hip fractures, there is a lot of evidence that people don’t return to full function unless they go to PT after the subacute phase (about six weeks after injury).”

-Visiting Care Giving Services can help as well with our Shiloh home care or senior care in a nearby community!
-With transportation services to physical therapy appointments, help with housework and meal preparation, running errands, offering motivation to follow through with a recommended exercise plan, and much more, our in-home care services help seniors thrive.
-Contact Visiting Care Giving Services or call (636) 493-9058 to learn more about our elderly care in Shiloh and the surrounding communities we serve.
+Visiting Care Giving Services can help as well!
+With transportation services to physical therapy appointments, help with housework, meal preparation, running errands, offering motivation to follow through with a recommended exercise plan and much more.
+Contact Visiting Care Giving Services or call (636) 493-9058 to learn more about our senior home care in St. Charles and the surrounding communities.